tenebrius1/portfolio-v2/content/posts/building-with-hugo/index.md

 * `languageCode` tells Hugo what to include in the `Content-Language` meta tag when it generates the HTML files.
 This is useful since hugo supports il8n by default which is used for creating multi-lingual sites.
 * `title` will affect what is displayed in tabs of your browser.
 * `theme` should be filled with the theme that you are using so Hugo can automatically render your website with the theme configured.
 * Hugo also supports syntax highlighting by default  but what syntax highlighter are enabled depends on what theme you use.
-For hugo-coder, the [`pygments`](https://pygments.org/docs/) syntax highlighter is used.
-Pygments supports a variety of styles to be used which can be viewed on [this website](https://help.farbox.com/pygments.html).
+For FeelIt, the [`chrome`](https://github.com/alecthomas/chroma) syntax highlighter is used.
+Chroma supports a variety of styles to be used which can be viewed on [their GitHub page](https://github.com/alecthomas/chroma).
 * the `params` section defined in the `config.toml` file can be accessed in any of the HTML files using .Site.Params.<param_name>
 * Arguably the most important part of the `config.toml` file is your `menu.main` section.
 This is where you will include what nav-links are available and also where to load the contents from.
 For each nav-link you want, `name` is what will be shown to the user, `weight` tells Hugo where to place it in the navbar - i.e weight of 1 will always come first. `url` serves 2 purpose:
   * Firstly it tells Hugo the path at which the content is coming from.
 For example, I have configured the content of my blog posts to come from the `/posts` folder inside the `content` folder.
 This means that any new blog post I want to create, I will have to create it under `/posts` for it to appear in the blogs page.
   * Secondly, it is the URL that is used for your website.
 For example, when people click on the `blogs` nav-link they will be brought to `<base_website>/posts`.
-* For all the available configurations available visit the [configuration](https://gohugo.io/getting-started/configuration/) page on Hugo websuite.
+* For all the available configurations available visit the [configuration](https://gohugo.io/getting-started/configuration/) page on Hugo websuite and for more specific configuration for the FeelIt theme, visit [their GitHub page](https://github.com/khusika/FeelIt).

 ## Running the development server